walien/fluent-api/README.md

 fluent-api
 ==========

-An IntelliJ (>12.0) plugin which allows to generate fluent API on POJO
+An IntelliJ plugin which allows to generate fluent API on POJO.
+This plugin is compatible with IDEA > v12.0.